 Any request for withdrawing a power of attorney from a patent will normally only be approved if at least 30 days remain in any running period for response.
-See also \\MPEP\\ 402.06.
+See also MPEP § 402.06.

-2224 Correspondence [R-4]
+2224 Correspondence [R-12]

-37 CFR 1.1 All communications to be addressed to Commissioner of Patents and Trademarks.
+37 CFR 1.1 All communications to be addressed to be addressed to Commissioner of Patents and Trademarks.

-- (a) All letters and other communications intended for the Patent and Trademark Office must be addressed to "Commissioner of Patents and Trademarks," Washington, D.C.
+(a) All letters and other communications intended for the Patent and Trademark Office must be addressed to "Commissioner of Patents and Trademarks," Washington, D.C.
 20231.
-When appropriate, a letter should also be marked for the attention of a particular officer or individual. - (b) Letters and other communications relating to international applications during the international stage and prior to the assignment of a national serial number should be additionally marked "Box PCT." - (c) Requests for reexamination should be additionally marked "Box Reexam." - •(d) Payments of maintenance fees in patents and other communications relating thereto should be additionally marked "Box M. Fee." - (e) Communications relating to interferences and applications or patents involved in an interference should be additionally marked "BOX INTERFERENCE."
+When appropriate, a letter should also be marked for the attention of a particular officer or individual.

+(c) Requests for reexamination should be additionally marked "Box Reexam."